 Should a programme, study line or specialisation that you applied for not be offered anyway, you will be contacted directly.
 The subsequent specialisations we offer will depend on the number of applicants.
 If there are not enough applicants for both a Danish and an international line, we reserve the right to only offer one.

-In 4th semester, you will do an internship in a company for 3 months.
+In the 4th semester, you will do an internship in a company.

 In the internship, you can test a specific field of work and then focus your programme in relation to your career plans.
-As part of your internship, you must write a project report which is based on a problem statement from the company.
 Here, you will have the opportunity to specialise within your specific interests.

 The internship is a mandatory part of your programme, and it is your responsibility to find an internship company.
 To help, we have a wide range of tools and contacts available, e.g. via our career centre.

 Get advice from our student, Teddy, on how to find an internship in Denmark

 Your internship can be taken in a company in Denmark or abroad.
 Here you can see examples of typical internship companies in Denmark, where our international students have done their internships:

 Cooperation with a lot of companies

 Business Academy Aarhus has a close cooperation with a wide range of private and public companies.
 Contact with the business community creates real-life teaching – for the benefit of the students, the programme and the companies.